ArduPilot/ardupilot_wiki/dev/source/docs/balance_bot-sitl-mavproxy-tutorial.rst

 The vehicle should start in Manual Mode.
 You can now move it around using the mavproxy's rc override commands. rc3 is throttle and rc1 is yaw.

-If you are not familiar with using mavproxy commands, please refer to the `mavproxy documentation <http://ardupilot.github.io/MAVProxy/html/index.html>`__ or this quick :ref:`guide<using-sitl-for-ardupilot-testing>`.
+If you are not familiar with using mavproxy commands, please refer to the :ref:`MAVProxy documentation <mavproxy:home>` or this quick :ref:`guide<using-sitl-for-ardupilot-testing>`.